 This file is used when creating Plain Text message.

-This folder is used in Outlook 2007, 2010 and 2013 to store supporting files for your signature such as formatting, images and/or business cards (vcf-files).
+This folder is used to store supporting files for your signature such as formatting, images and/or business cards (vcf-files).

 When you are using multiple computers, you can use your OneDrive or DropBox account to sync your Signatures between them so that they are always the same.
 For instructions see: Synchronizing email signatures between computers.